Activated Carbon

 Moisture

-Ideally, the amount of physical moisture contained within the activated carbon should fall within 3-6%.
+Ideally, the amount of physical moisture contained within activated carbon should fall within 3-6% when packaged.

 Ash Content

 The ash content of activated carbon is a measure of the inert, amorphous, inorganic, and unusable part of the material.
-The ash content will ideally be as low as possible, as the quality of the activated carbon increases as ash content decreases.
+The ash content will ideally be as low as possible.
+The quality of the activated carbon increases as ash content decreases.

 pH Value

-The pH value is often measured to predict potential change when activated carbon is added to liquid.
+The pH value is measured to predict potential change when activated carbon is added to liquid.
+Also ideally any Activated Carbon used in food, beverage, beauty and health products should have a neutral pH value.

 Particle Size